-Lassen Volcanic National Park camping
+Lassen Volcanic National Park hikers

-Best Campgrounds in Lassen Volcanic National Park
+Best Campgrounds in Lassen Volcanic National Park - Guide & Maps

 If you want to be immersed in this amazing landscape, then staying in one of the many Lassen National Park camping options is a perfect way to do so.
 Lodging in nearby towns, like Susanville, are certainly viable options, but there really are campgrounds in every part of the park, making it a much easier place to stay if you want to be able to drive into the park and stay here for days at a time.